 Class meetings: Tuesday and Thursday 9-10:30am in Lauritsen 469.
 My office hour is 10:30-11:30 (after class) on Tuesdays.

 Grading and homework: This course will be pass/fail.
-There will be problem sets every other week, which will be posted on this website.
+There will be a few problem sets each quarter, which will be posted on this website.
 Students are encouraged to work together, but should write up their own solutions.
 Please use LaTeX.
 Instead of an exam, there will be final presentations at the end of each term.

 Prerequisites: Students should have some background in quantum field theory.
 Come talk to me if you aren't sure whether your background is appropriate.